Skip to main content

-All Collections
+All CollectionsFAQs

-What is the net promotor score (NPS)?
+What is the net promotor score (NPS) ?

-What is the net promotor score (NPS)?
+What is the net promotor score (NPS) ?

 The Net Promoter Score is a simple, widely used customer-loyalty metric.